Retail & FMCG

 Customer and basket analytics

-Segment shoppers, measure promotions, predict churn, and connect purchase behavior to targeted retention actions.
+Segment shoppers, measure promotions, predict churn, and connect purchase behaviour to retention and growth actions.

 Actionable segments